Thursday, October 29, 2009

 When you do that, the creative part inside of you has a way of waking up and taking notice.
 And then, you never know what might happen.
 With the actors in the hallway, you always know what will happen: not much.

-Posted by Mother of Invention Acting School at 8:18 PM
+Posted by Andrew Wood Acting Studio at 8:18 PM

-Posted by Mother of Invention Acting School at 1:07 PM
+Posted by Andrew Wood Acting Studio at 1:07 PM